sigsum/log-go/doc/setup.md

 5. `key`: identifies the log's signing key.
-Either the name of the private key file, or the name of a public key file, in case corresponding private key is accessible via ssh-agent.
+Either the name of the private key file, or the name of a public key file, in case the corresponding private key is accessible via ssh-agent.

 6. `secondary-url`: base url to the secondary node's internal endpoint.